Trump says Iran's Khamenei is dead - Reuters

 Related coverage based on topic and tags

-Trump says Iran wants to make a deal - Reuters
+Trump says meeting Friday to make final decision on deal with Iran - Reuters